h1ddenpr0cess20/infinigpt-matrix/README.md

 **.persona _personality_**
     Changes the personality.
 It can be a character, personality type, object, idea.
     Don't use a custom prompt here.

-    If you want to use a custom prompt, use .stock then use .ai _custom prompt_
+**.custom _prompt_**
+    Allows use of a custom prompt instead of the built-in one, such as one from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)

 **.reset**
     Reset to preset personality